-The Air Force finally takes ownership of its first Boeing tanker — with some misgivings
+The Air Force finally takes ownership of its first Boeing tanker — with serious misgivings

 Boeing issued a much more positive news release Thursday, but one that lacked a single supportive quote from any Air Force official.

-Boeing chairman and CEO Dennis Muilenburg declared it an “exciting and historic day for the Air Force and Boeing.”
+Boeing Chairman and CEO Dennis Muilenburg declared it an “exciting and historic day for the Air Force and Boeing.”

 And Leanne Caret, head of Boeing’s Defense and Space division, thanked “the men and women of the Air Force and across the Boeing tanker team who made this happen.”

-Last May, contradicting the open pessimism at the Defense Department about the tanker timetable, Caret confidently predicted that Boeing would deliver 18 tankers to the Air Force by the end of 2018.
+Last May, contradicting open pessimism at the Defense Department about the tanker timetable, Caret confidently predicted that Boeing would deliver 18 tankers to the Air Force by the end of 2018.
 “We are on the cusp of delivery,” Caret said then.

 But delays to the first delivery mounted, even as Boeing continued building planes.
 Some 40 tankers are either in advanced stages of production in Everett or are parked at Boeing Field.
 About 4,000 Boeing employees in the state work on the tanker program.

-Boeing said the first four KC-46 aircraft, destined to go to McConnell, are all “ready for delivery,” as are four more that will go to Oklahoma’s Altus Air Force Base “beginning as early as next month.”
+Boeing said the first four KC-46 aircraft, destined to go to McConnell to begin operational testing, are all “ready for delivery,” as are four more that will go to Oklahoma’s Altus Air Force Base for aircrew and maintenance training “beginning as early as next month.”

 The Air Force has been waiting 17 years for its new tankers.